IzzyOrIsHeNot/EWGameofDrones/EWGODs/Unity/README.md

 7. Open the "Free Aspect" tab and select "Target (1920x1200)"
 8. You are now ready to continue development of the Sensor Operator GUI

+# **Sensor Packet Guide**

+**Expected LIDAR packet:**

+#
+[1, id, distance]
+- 1 = designated type number for LIDAR sensors
+- Id = id of sensor ping originates from
+- Distance = distance in feet measured from LIDAR sensor

+**Expected Ultrasonic packet:**

+#
+[6, id, distance]
+- 6 = designated type number for Ultrasonic sensors
+- Id = id of sensor ping originates from
+- Distance = distance in feet measured from LIDAR sensor

+**Expected RFID packet:**

+#
+[5, id]
+- 5 = designated type number for RFID sensors
+- Id = id of sensor ping originates from

+**Expected OMNISonic packet:**

+#
+[4, id, distance, horizontal rotation, vertical rotation]
+- 4 = designated type number for OMNISonic sensors
+- Id = id of sensor ping originates from
+- Distance = distance measured by OMNISonic sensor
+- Horizontal Rotation = horizontal rotation in degrees recorded by OMNISonic sensor where 0 is straight ahead with positive angles being counter-clockwise and negative angles being clockwise
+- Vertical Rotation = vertical rotation in degrees recorded by OMNISonic sensor where 0 degrees is straight up from the sensor and 180 degrees is straight down from the sensor

+**Expected Jam packet:**

+#
+[3, id, target type (optional), target id (optional)]
+- 3 = designated type number for jam packets
+- Id = id of jammer ping originates from (value currently unused)
+- Target Type = optional field designating the type of sensors affected by the jam ping.
+The value 0 in this field will cause all sensor types to be affected
+- Target Id = optional field designating the id of the sensor affected by the jam ping.
+The value 0 in this field will cause all sensor ids to be affected

+# **Developer Guide: Adding Sensors**

+**Add sensor sprite**

+1. Navigate to Assets/Resources/Images/ in the Unity Editor
+2. Right click and select "Import New Asset"
+3. Select desired image from computer
+4. Rename image to be exactly the name of the sensor type

+**Add branch in Arduino Coordinator**

+1. Open UnityGUICoordinator.ino with Arduino IDE
+2. Navigate to the processRxPacket() function
+3. Add an "else if" branch to the code with the condition: "type == \<SENSORTYPE\> && b.len() == \<PACKETLENGTH\>"
+  1. Replace SENSORTYPE with a type number to associate with your sensor type and PACKETLENGTH with the length of the packet sent out by your sensor's arduino code (not including the type byte)
+  2. Note: Creating the arduino code for custom sensors is beyond the scope of this guide, but you can use existing sensor code such as LIDAR.ino as an example
+4. Inside the else-if branch, extract data from the packet and send to the Unity GUI
+  1. Examples of this can be seen on the other branches of the else-if code.

+**Add class in Unity**

+1. Navigate to Assets/Scripts/Ping Reading/ in the Unity Editor
+2. Duplicate the file "SensorTemplate.cs"
+3. Rename the duplicate to the exact name of your sensor type (same as the sprite's name)
+4. Open the duplicate and change the line "public class SensorTemplate …" with "public class SENOSRNAME …"
+5. Utilize the comments in the template and examples from other sensor types such as LIDAR.cs, Ultrasonic.cs, and OMNISonic.cs to create your sensor.

 # **Classes**

 ## **Cage Configuration Setup**